Cooperative factory

 Polluter Pays Principle

-Our environmental protection costs are based on the EPA's "Polluter Pays" principle, whereby the level of costs is linked to environmental risks, further incentivising us to continue to reduce emissions and improve resource efficiency.
+Our environmental-protection costs are based on the EPA’s ‘Polluter-Pays’ principle, whereby the level of costs is linked to environmental risks, further incentivising us to reduce emissions and improve resource efficiency.

 Accident Response Mechanism

-In the event of an environmental accident or potential pollution incident, we are committed to notifying the EPA in the first instance and providing transparent information.
-At the same time, we have established a comprehensive internal incident response process to ensure rapid containment and remediation.
+In the event of an environmental accident or potential pollution incident, we commit to notifying the EPA first and providing transparent information.
+At the same time, we have established a comprehensive internal incident-response process to ensure rapid containment and remediation.